Play Screen Adjustments

 Why are there six(6) levels with six(6) scenes?

 The completion "bar" in each level is being increased, reaching 75% in level 6.
 Moreover, different games, longer sentences and recalls of earlier scenes' vocabulary increase the difficulty level.
 Also, while not aligned perfectly with the story, each level typically deals with different situations and/or environments.

 How can I go back and play earlier scenes?

 When you see the colored "PLAY FRENCH 1........SPANISH 1" button, click on "see details."
 All the scenes played to date, including your scores, are shown.
 You can replay any scene you'd like, by clicking on the little "play" button beside the scene score

 The story you'll have heard, read and spoken has over 2,000 words.
 This will enable you to follow and participate in basic conversations.
-Not only will you have learned close to 700 words, but you'll have heard and spoken them in everyday conversations.
+Not only will you have learned close to 700 different content words, but you'll have heard and spoken them in everyday conversations.
 You'll remember and may be able to use or adapt many of the phrases and sentences without having to agonize over the correct grammatical structure.

-Will you have more advanced courses in the future?
+Will you have more advanced courses?

 How can I find out more about word meanings and grammar?